Willys MB: Interbellum tests, and formulating the need for a standardized, 4×4, quarter-ton

-However, after World War I, U.S. military budgets were drastically cut, and so any development of a light 4WD car was curtailed until the late 1930s.
+However, after World War I, the United States had a big public debt, and the military had masses of left-over war vehicles, so vehicle budgets were drastically cut.
+During the first half of the interwar period, the Roaring Twenties, despite a booming economy, United States non-interventionism and neutrality policies were supported by both elite and popular opinion, to the point of isolationism, and no real budgets were allocated.
+Then, the Wall Street crash of 1929, and the following Great Depression resulted in economic austerity policies lasting until the end of the 1930s, thus curtailing any development of new military vehicles, like a light 4WD car.

 At the same time, there was a drive for standardization.
-By the end of World War I, U.S. forces overseas had a total of 216 different makes and models of motor vehicles to operate, both foreign and domestic, and no good supply system to keep them running.
+By the end of World War I, U.S. forces overseas had a total of 216 different makes and models of motor vehicles to operate, both foreign and domestic, and no sound supply system to keep them running.

-Various light motor vehicles were tested — at first motorcycles with and without sidecars, and some modified Ford Model Ts.
-But what was needed was a very light, small, battlefield utility vehicle to replace motorcycles (with or without sidecar) — more user-friendly to control, but just as easy to get in and out of.
-In the early 1930s, the U.S. Army experimented with a bantam weight "midget truck" for scouts and raiders.
-A 1050 lbs, low-slung mini car with a pick-up body, provided by American Austin Car Company, was shown in a 1933 article in Popular Mechanics magazine.
-One of the pictures showed that the vehicle was light enough to be man-handled — four soldiers could lift it from the ground entirely.
+Various light motor vehicles were tested—at first motorcycles with and without sidecars, and some modified Ford Model Ts.
+But what was needed was a very light, small, battlefield utility vehicle to replace motorcycles (with or without sidecar)—more user-friendly to control, but just as easy to get in and out of.
+In the early 1930s, the U.S. Army experimented with a bantam-weight "midget truck" for scouts and raiders.
+A 1050 lbs, low-slung mini-car with a pick-up body, provided by American Austin Car Company, was shown in a 1933 article in Popular Mechanics magazine.
+One of the pictures showed that the vehicle was light enough to be man-handled—four soldiers could lift it from the ground entirely.
 But it was still only rear-wheel drive.

-After 1935, when the U.S. Congress declared World War I vehicles obsolete, procurement for "remotorization of the Army" gained more traction, but pre-war, peacetime budget restrictions meant that the U.S. Comptroller General imposed open bidding on every additional/incremental procurement.
-Each time, the Army was forced to award the contract to the lowest bid that met requirements or specifications, often different makers – however, saving a small percentage initially, on the procurement, overall proved "penny wise, pound foolish" because it led to problematic diversity of the fleet, requiring too much training of operators and mechanics for maintenance and repairs, and too many non-interchangeable spare parts – bad for war logistics, and preventing the repair of one vehicle by scavenging parts off another.
-And the Army could still only get multi-axle drive on trucks, "requiring the greatest battlefield mobility".
+After 1935, when the U.S. Congress declared World War I vehicles obsolete, procurement for "remotorization of the Army" gained more traction, but pre-war, peacetime budget restrictions still meant that the U.S. Comptroller General imposed open bidding on every additional, or even incremental procurement.
+Each time, the Army was forced to award the contract to the lowest bid that met requirements and specifications, often to different makers.
+However, saving a small percentage initially, on the procurement, overall proved "penny wise, pound foolish" because it led to problematic diversity of the fleet, requiring too much training of operators and mechanics for maintenance and repairs, and an unmanageably large supply of non-interchangeable spare parts: "The commanding officer at Holabird reported in 1935 that, the 360 different models of vehicles now in the Army ... involve nearly a million items of spare parts which neither the War Department nor any other authority can control."
+This was bad for logistics in times of war, both in terms of supply chains, as well as hindering troops' mobility by blocking the ability to repair one vehicle by scavenging parts off another.
+And the Army could still only get multi-axle drive on "tactical" trucks, "requiring the greatest battlefield mobility."